 This post is sponsored by Southern Living Plant Collection & Encore Azaleas.
 They provided most of the plants for this landscape.
 All thoughts, opinions, and photographs are my own unless otherwise stated.

-Here’s a look at the shade garden plan Landscape Designers Melbourne drew up.
+Here’s a look at the shade garden plan drawn up.

 The front portion of the garden area receives at least some sun.
 By noon the whole area is only dappled in sun.
 I found it a bit of a challenge to find plants that would work well in these conditions and meet my goal of a southern tropical oasis with at least some evergreens.